weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 ## detach components after view init

 > This section is more experimental!
-> In this case, the simple application setup made it possible receive the same application behavior then before.
+> In this case, the simple application setup made it possible to receive the same application behavior then before.
 > Larger apps may get more stale and shaky when detach without caution!

 When you have call `detach` the components after intial rendering show the following numbers